PhilipSchmid/k8s-home-lab/README.md

 - https://docs.rke2.io/install/requirements/#networking

 ### Prevent RKE2 Package Updates
-In order to provide more stability, I chose to DNF/YUM "mark/hold" the RKE2 related packages so a `dnf update`/`yum update` does not mess around with them.
+To provide more stability, I chose to DNF/YUM "mark/hold" the RKE2 related packages so a `dnf update`/`yum update` does not mess around with them.

 Add the following line to `/etc/dnf/dnf.conf` and/or `/etc/yum.conf`:
 ```bash